mozilla/project_haiku.iot/Prototype/README.md

 This prototype will support of our next round of user research, in which we are investigating 1:1 communication with a simple physical device, built around the Particle "Photon" board.

+> This prototype was built for a specific purpose - to test a hypothesis and prompt feedback to help refine and steer development of products from Project Haiku.
+Please [contact the team](https://wiki.mozilla.org/Connected_Devices/Projects/Project_Haiku#Getting_in_touch) if you have suggestions or questions, or encounter problems building it.

 ### Overview

 The device connects over Wifi to Particle's cloud service where "messages" are exchanged between an identical "paired" device held by a friend.
 The device has a single button, and clicking/double-clicking/long-clicking on one results in a different LED animation on the other.

 ### Bill of Materials